Housing and Board Policies

 The Residence Hall Agreement outlines a number of provisions for living on-campus.
 Please take time to review this document.
 A signed Residence Hall Agreement must be on file in the Residence Life Office.
 For students under the age of eighteen, a parent or guardian must sign the agreement.

-The College's residency requirements are outlined in The Compass.
+The College's residency requirements are outlined in our information on living off campus.

-The College's meal plan policies are outlined in The Compass.
+The College's meal plan policies are outlined on Dining Services website for information on meal plans.

 Room Selection and Numbers Draw